-WHO CAN VOTE AT THE ANNUAL MEETING?
+8. WHO CAN VOTE AT THE ANNUAL MEETING?

-Only stockholders of record at the close of business on March 20, 2020 are entitled to vote at the Annual Meeting.
-On this record date, there were 168,569,525 shares of common stock outstanding and entitled to vote.
+Only stockholders of record at the close of business on the Record Date, March 19, 2021, are entitled to notice of, and to vote at, the virtual Annual Meeting or any adjournment or postponement thereof.
+As of the Record Date, there were 170,120,636 shares of Common Stock outstanding and entitled to vote.